 Taste is subjective but in general the flavour is sugary.
 There is no balance of acid or other flavours.
 Raymond Blanc, the renowned chef has this to say about the flavour of Jazz apples:

-"The Jazz and the Pink Lady are not great apples.
+“The Jazz and the Pink Lady are not great apples.
 They have been engineered on sweetness, shapes, colours and resistance to disease.
 But mostly sugar, sugar, sugar.
 It’s wrong.
 That’s not the definition of a good food.
-We are addicted to sugar and the retailers know it".
-The full article in the Daily Telegraph can be found here where Raymond Blanc goes on to describe the flavour as a "mono-flavour".
+We are addicted to sugar and the retailers know it”.
+The full article in the Daily Mail can be found here where Raymond Blanc goes on to describe the flavour as a “mono-flavour”.

 Disease resistance and pollination partners are rather irrelevant for this apple tree variety because you have no chance of growing them.
 However, see the note about pesticides used in the growing of Jazz apple trees here.